angelolab/ark-analysis/docs/_rtd/data_types.md

 </p>

 `AnnData` is a data structure consisting of matrices, annotated by DataFrames and Indexes.
+The goal is to transition over to `AnnData` from the Cell Table as the primary tabular data structure for storing, and interacting with multiplexed spatial single cell data.
+This section will illustrate the components of the `AnnData` object, and provide brief examples of which cell table columns map to which `AnnData` components.

 A `AnnData` object is composed of the following components: